 6. Count physical inventory often.

+A perpetual inventory management system uses point-of-sale systems to track product sales in real-time.
 It's a good idea to run your counts at the same time of day on the same day each week.
 It makes it easier to watch the flow of goods as you can accurately compare usage by time period.

 7. Use the FIFO method for inventory costs.

 For restaurants, the best method is considered to be the FIFO method.
-FIFO stands for first-in, first-out.
+FIFO stands for first in, first out.
 In this method, it is assumed the items you buy first will also be the first sold.
 That means, if you purchase Apple 1 on Monday and Apple 2 on Tuesday, you'll give Apple 1 to the first person who orders an apple.
 Because restaurant inventory has a shelf life, FIFO intuitively fits the kitchen.

-FIFO can seem complicated, but WISK makes it easy to track of your cost of inventory, even as items change price over the course of the year.
+FIFO can seem complicated, but WISK makes it easy to track your cost of inventory, even as items change price over the course of the year.

 8. Analyze your sales.

 A restaurant may choose not to carry a product if it is unlikely to sell.
-For example, if an item sells only five times a year and storage fees can be eliminated with decreased inventory, the unprofitability of stocking that product could be determined through tracking the number of times each product sold during the year.
+For example, if an item sells only five times a year and storage fees can be eliminated with decreased inventory, the unprofitability of stocking that product could be determined by tracking the number of times each product is sold during the year.

 9. Audit your stock.